 Modern technology is making it possible to begin to do just that.
 As Professor of Electrical Engineering, Don Scott, explains, radio telescopes (which are different than optical telescopes) “broaden the spectrum that we can look at the sky with.”
 And these radio telescopes “can measure electric currents and magnetic fields and we can determine from those measurements the strength of the electric currents and the amount of energy that is stored out there in space” .
 I am not a scientist, but these developments seem to suggest that, at the very least, mainstream cosmologists should be open to considering new ideas and to the possibility that gravitational cosmology may not have all the answers or provide the most comprehensive and comprehensible explanation of the universe and, therefore, requires revision.

 I now return to how my childhood fascination with cosmology found me again as an adult.
 Several years ago I began reading about the electric universe theory (EUT).
 As a social and political analyst that has long questioned (and challenged) existing dominant paradigms and narratives, the EUT’s alternative cosmology resonated with me right away.
 The intellectual connection to the electric universe theory was automatic and I set out to learn more about it.
 At the same time, and this may sound a bit strange, the electric universe was making it self “known to me” years before I had ever heard of it.
 For many years I had been having a reoccurring dream in which I saw what I describe as a “spiraling hour glass” formation.
-In that dream, I am looking at this strange symbol and I say to another person in the dream (my partner, and the same person that would actually introduce me to the electric universe theory in real life a few years later) that, “we have misunderstood the world.”
+In that dream, I am looking at this strange symbol and I say to another person in the dream (the same person that would actually introduce me to the electric universe theory in real life a few years later) that, “we have misunderstood the world.”
 I never knew what the dream meant but the dream felt significant in some way, not least because it was recurring.

 A few years after I first had the dream, I was introduced to the electric universe theory through the documentary “Symbols of an Alien Sky.”
 In that documentary I saw the exact same symbol from my dream: the spiraling hourglass formation.
 It is what the electric universe people call the “thunderbolt of the gods” because it is a symbol that occurs in ancient mythology and ancient rock etchings all over the world.
 This same symbol also appears in electrical plasma formations in deep space (pictured above) that can be seen using space age technology.
 It may sound strange or non-academic, but when I saw the same image from my recurring dream in the documentary I knew that the electric universe was something I was being “called” to explore.
 Here is the image in a nebula in space and in an ancient mythological artifact: